 Pre-Arbitration

-If the issuer finds the defense not compelling enough, they escalate the dispute by filing a Pre-Arbitration case within 45 days of the date that the defense was uploaded (the Information Supplied date).
-Pre-Arbitration applies to all reason codes, except 4808, 4870 and 4871; these disputes go to Arbitration directly if escalated by the issuer.
+If the issuer does not find the defense compelling enough, they escalate the dispute by filing a Pre-Arbitration case within 45 days of the date that the defense was uploaded (the Information Supplied date).
+Pre-Arbitration applies to all reason codes, except 4808, 4870, and 4871.
+These disputes go to Scheme Arbitration directly if escalated by the issuer.

-If Adyen accepted the issuer's Pre-Arbitration case, a second chargeback occurs.
-You can't upload defense documents.
+If you or Adyen accept the issuer's Pre-Arbitration case, a second chargeback occurs.
+You cannot upload defense documents.
 This is the final status.

-If Adyen declined the Pre-Arbitration and the issuer accepts our response, the case is won.
-If the issuer doesn't agree with the response, they have the option to file an Arbitration case.
+If you or Adyen decline the Pre-Arbitration and the issuer accepts the declined case, the case is won.
+If the issuer does not agree, they have the option to file a Scheme Arbitration case.
 This means the dispute is escalated to the card scheme.

 Adyen is not responsible if the card scheme rules in favor of the cardholder.